apronotti/telegram-bot-to-show-chainlink-price-feeds/README.md

 The main idea of this tutorial is to show an example of how to develop a **Telegram bot** that consumes **Chainlink price feeds** for BTC/USD and ETH/USD pair of assets from **Ethereum, Polygon and Binance Smart Chain** mainnets.
 The progam language used is **python**

 This development was intended as an example to learn how to get prices from Chainlink in a simple way.
-If someone has in mind to put this bot into production environment I suggest implementing the price requests in asynchronous calls, the simplified cache in this code could be replaced by REDIS as a better tunable cache and it's a good practice to refactor get_eth and get_btc functions into another more generic function to cover more price feeds. (refactored function in https://github.com/apronotti/telegram-bot-to-show-chainlink-price-feeds/tree/refactoring-by-unifying-the-price-getter )
+If someone has in mind to put this bot into production environment I suggest implementing the price requests in asynchronous calls, the simplified cache in this code could be replaced by REDIS as a better tunable cache.

 ## Useful documentation